apache/incubator-graphar/CONTRIBUTING.rst

 your issue may already have been fixed.
 If not, search our `issues list <https://github.com/alibaba/GraphAr/issues>`_ on GitHub in case a similar issue has already been opened.

-If you get confirmation of your bug, `file an bug issue`_ before starting to code.
+If you get confirmation of your bug, `file a bug issue`_ before starting to code.

 Requesting feature or enhancement
 ---------------------------------------